gnac-flutter-portfolio/habit-tracker-app/README.md

 # Flutter Habit Tracker App UI + Backend
 ### Flutter 3.14.0-0.2.pre Null Safety
 Beautiful Habit Tracker App with support for both dark and light modes.
-Created by Martin Gogołowicz. <br/>You can find Features and dependencies below!
+Created by Serge Gnacadja. <br/>You can find Features and dependencies below!
 ## How the app looks:

 ## Features and dependencies: